gitmarek/oskt.github.io/README.md

 # oskt.github.io
 Website for OSKT event in Wrocław, Poland  (scheduled for spring 2016).

-*The site is in a very early stage!
-As for now, please do not treat it as a source of reliable information.*

 ## To contribute the code (please do!):

 1. Though the language of the site is primarily Polish, please use English for development (e.g. for git commit messages).